 1. The header is your slogan.

-2. Leaving the summary blank is NOT an option.
+2. Leaving the about section blank is NOT an option.

 3. Complete your profile.